LidkeLab/smite/paper/paper.md

 similar tools and concepts.
 The namespace  `+smi`  containes the highest level tools that will be the most common entry point for processing SMLM and SPT data sets.

+Code coverage includes mature SMLM data analysis techniques (gain and offset corrections applied to raw data, finding localizations, thresholding localizations based on various criteria, frame connection and drift correction), SMLM simulations, sophisticated SPT analyses, post-processing clustering and statistical analyses (diffusion estimation and hidden Markov models for dimer production), a variety of visualizations, experimental point spread function creation and characterization, all sprinkled with various examples of usage.
+Interaction with these tools is via GUIs or scripting.

 SMITE is a tool designed to be used by researchers and upper level students interested in fluorescence single molecule imaging and applications.
 Parts of